-  Insulation is the most important quality of any cooler, and as such, we weighted this category more heavily than any other.
-Not only did we test insulation in the field by lugging food and drinks around during our travels and adventures, but we also systematically tested each cooler under the same conditions to really be able to tease apart the differences between them.
+Insulation is the most important quality of any cooler, and as such, we weight this category more heavily than any other.
+Not only do we test insulation in the field by lugging food and drinks around during our travels and adventures, but we also systematically test each cooler under the same controlled conditions to be able to tease apart the differences between them.

 Ease of Use

 The Engel is easy to use.
 We were initially concerned about the small slit opening on the top of this cooler, but once you unclip the side buckles, it is quite easy to get food and beverages in and out.
 It's also one of the largest coolers we tested and can fit a ton of variably shaped things inside - up to 48 cans, full gallons of juice, 18-packs of eggs, a bottle of champagne, and all sorts of goodies!
 Engel also includes a handy tube of zipper lubricant, with instructions on how to apply it to keep your zipper smooth and clear.
 That, combined with a handy pull tab make this cooler very easy to open - a common complaint about many similar style zippers.